dincamihai/dincamihai.github.io/source/index.rst

 ^^^^^^^^^^^^^^^^
 April 2016 - Present

+* Work on integrating Salt with SUSE Manager
-* Package (using OBS), develop and maintain OpenSUSE's Salt package
+* Develop, package and maintain the Salt package for SUSE and OpenSUSE
-* Develop and maintain tool to automatically test the Salt package on supported operating systems using Docker containers
+* Test the Salt package on SUSE Manager supported OSs using Docker
-* Fix bugs and minor changes in SUSE Manager - Java component
+* Fix bugs and implement features in SUSE Manager - Java component
 * Help improving scalability and performance

 Web Developer